 As mentioned on our other online casino on this page about iDebit and our other payment pages, we’re all very familiar with the major financial service providers.
 The likes of VISA, Maestro and MasterCard have all blazed a path in the iGaming vertical for some time now.
-Having said that, we’d like to extend our sympathies to credit card services such as MasterCard – these have now been frozen out of the UK market thanks to the introduction of yet more stringent regulations.
+Having said that, we’d like to extend our sympathies to credit card services such as MasterCard, that are becoming frozen out of some casino markets.

 Anyway, the big credit/debit card companies don’t have it all their own way, particularly when it comes to iGaming.
 Their dominance has been challenged in recent years by the emergence of online transaction specialists such as Neteller and Skrill.
 These outfits prove extremely popular among players for two simple reasons.
 They offer quick processing times and are very easy to use.
 In addition to these upstarts, the payment sector is also populated by online banking-based services that include the same benefits.
 Interac and Instadebit are among the most notable examples.
 Then there’s iDebit.

 iDebit is often confused with Instadebit for obvious reasons.
 But they’re actually different entities.
 Whereas Instadebit has been around for a while, iDebit is pretty new to the game.
 Nonetheless, it offers a very similar service.
 Users can transfer money from their checking or savings account directly to the merchant/online casino of their choice.
 The only major differences relate to processing times which tend to be faster with iDebit.
 Currently though, the company only has partnerships with 10 Canadian banks – a far cry from the 200 financial institutions on Instadebit’s books.